 or data_availability

-, they are usually written pieces of a document, but are placed specifically in a template.
+, see Document Parts for more information.
+These parts are usually written pieces of a document, but are placed specifically in a template.
 For example, an abstract usually has a place in templates, with a box or other typographic choices applied.
 These parts can be marked as required

 , and will raise error in the PDF export process, however, myst will always try to complete the build.